"

 There are several ways in which an organisation can be held legally responsible for injuries, loss and damage suffered by children or other vulnerable people under their care and protection:

-• Organisations can also be held vicariously liable for the intentional wrongful acts of their employees, agents, volunteers, or any other responsible third party charged with caring and protecting a child or vulnerable person while under the institution’s care and protection.
+• Organisations can also be held vicariously liable for the intentional wrongful acts of their employees, agents, volunteers, or any other responsible third party charged with caring and protecting a child or vulnerable person while under the institution’s care and protection; and

 • If the organisation is a school or school authority, it has a non-delegable duty of care to its pupils in most circumstances if they are harmed in connection with their schooling.